-The TPS54540 uses a transconductance amplifier for the error amplifier and supports three of the commonly-used frequency compensation circuits.
-Compensation circuits Type 2A, Type 2B, and Type 1 are shown in Figure 33.
-Type 2 circuits are typically implemented in high bandwidth power-supply designs using low ESR output capacitors.
-The Type 1 circuit is used with power-supply designs with high-ESR aluminum electrolytic or tantalum capacitors.
-Equation 13 and Equation 14 relate the frequency response of the amplifier to the small signal model in Figure 33.
-The open-loop gain and bandwidth are modeled using the $R{\rm O}$ and $C{\rm O}$ shown in Figure 33.
-See the application section for a design example using a Type 2A network with a low ESR output capacitor.
+The TPS54340-Q1 uses a transconductance amplifier for the error amplifier and supports three of the commonlyused frequency-compensation circuits.
+The compensation circuits, Type 2A, Type 2B, and Type 1, are shown in Figure 32.
+Type 2 circuits are typically implemented in high-bandwidth power-supply designs using low -ESR output capacitors.
+The Type 1 circuit is used with power-supply designs with high-ESR aluminum-electrolytic or tantalum capacitors.
+Equation 13 and Equation 14 relate the frequency response of the amplifier to the smallsignal model in Figure 32.
+The open-loop gain and bandwidth are modeled using the Ro and Co shown in Figure 32.
+See APPLICATION INFORMATION for a design example using a Type-2A network with a low-ESR output capacitor.

 Equation 13 through Equation 22 are provided as a reference.
-An alternative is to use WEBENCH software tools to create a design based on the power supply requirements.
+An alternative is to use WEBENCH software tools to create a design based on the power supply requirements (www.ti.com/lsds/ti/analog/webench/overview.page).

-Figure 33.
+Figure 32.
 Types of Frequency Compensation

-Figure 34.
-Frequency Response of the Type 2A and Type 2B Frequency Compensation
+Figure 33.
+Frequency Response of the Type-2A and Type-2B Frequency Compensation